Data relativistic uncertainty framework for low-illumination anime scenery image enhancement: Experiments

 \textbf{Can DRU mitigate the impact of training data noise caused by misclassification?}

 We reclassify the original trainDark and trainBright using an unreliable pretrained ResNet18 to produce new trainDark and trainBright with severe data noise.
 Table~\ref{tab3} shows the performance of DRU and Vanilla after training on Original and Noisy sets.

 Between the Original and Noisy sets, the BRISQUE difference of DRU is 0.8565, which is much smaller than the 1.8664 of Vanilla.
 The NIMA difference of DRU is 0.0394, less than the 0.056 of Vanilla.
 Vanilla trained on Noisy produces darker enhanced results that are given the higher BRISQUE score, and darker images tend to exhibit more smooth textures, affecting its NIMA score higher.
 So this signifies worse performance.
 DRU achieves better trade-off between BRISQUE and NIMA scores and less variation for each metric.
 Hence, DRU is able to reduce the performance loss raised by data noise due to misclassification compared to Vanilla.

+{\textbf{Evaluation on unseen dataset.}} To further evaluate the generalizability of different methods, we construct an unseen dark dataset of 738 anime scenery images sourced from~\cite{zhu2025animedl,deepghs_danbooru2024_sfw,kon_paprika2006}.
+As shown in Table~\ref{tab:unseen_eval}, DRU-ViT-B16 obtains the best performance among all methods, indicating robust perceptual and aesthetic generalization on unseen data.

+{\textbf{Transferability of DRU.}} To assess the generality of our framework, we adapt DRU to train a variant of RUAS.
+Table~\ref{tab:ruas_variants} compares the performance of RUAS and RUAS-DRU on testDark and the unseen dataset.
+Training RUAS with DRU yields notable improvements in both perceptual and aesthetic quality, highlighting the framework’s effectiveness and its potential applicability to low-light enhancement beyond EnlightenGAN.

+\textbf{Visualization of DRU mechanism.} To analyze the behavior of the DRU framework, we train RUAS on a mixture of confident and uncertain samples.
+Fig.~\ref{Fig5} illustrates the evolution of the relativistic probability (RP), baseline loss, and DRU-weighted loss over training.
+With a batch size of 1, each step corresponds to a single image.
+For confident samples (high RP), the DRU-weighted loss closely tracks the baseline loss, indicating that these samples are more trusted during optimization.
+Conversely, for uncertain samples (low RP), the DRU mechanism attenuates the loss, reducing their contribution and preventing unreliable samples from disproportionately influencing training.
+In this way, the DRU mechanism enables the model to effectively learn from samples with varying levels of illumination uncertainty.